wavefrontshaping/article_MMF_disorder/README.md

 Corresponds to the results presented in the Section S5 of the Supplementary Information of manuscript.

 - [Aberration_correction/functions.py](./Aberration_correction/functions.py):
-Some useful function to generate the plots.
+Some useful functions to generate the plots.

 - [PyTorchAberrations/aberration_models.py](./Aberration_correction/PyTorchAberrations/aberration_models.py):
 The PyTorch model to apply a set of aberrations and a deformation to the change of basis matrices.